Fund managers focus on Prime memberships to gauge Amazon rally

-NEW YORK The strength of Amazon.com Inc's (AMZN.O) nearly 75 percent rally since February may depend on how many more brown cardboard boxes end up on the doorsteps of U.S. consumers this fall.
+NEW YORK (Reuters) - The strength of Amazon.com Inc's nearly 75 percent rally since February may depend on how many more brown cardboard boxes end up on the doorsteps of U.S. consumers this fall.

-The share price surge of the internet-based retailer and cloud services company since the market sell-off at the beginning of the year has far outpaced the other so-called FANG stocks of Facebook Inc (FB.O), Netflix Inc (NFLX.O), and Google-parent Alphabet Inc (GOOGL.O) that led the broad U.S. market in 2015.
+The share price surge of the internet-based retailer and cloud services company since the market sell-off at the beginning of the year has far outpaced the other so-called FANG stocks of Facebook Inc, Netflix Inc, and Google-parent Alphabet Inc that led the broad U.S. market in 2015.

 Yet some fund managers and analysts say that Amazon.com's lofty upward trend is leaving the stock primed for a significant tumble should it not exceed high expectations for growth in its Prime subscription service, which jumped 50 percent last year.